SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Security/About_DMS_Security/Cloud_connectivity_and_security.md

 ## Encryption

 All data is encrypted at rest using AES-256 encryption.
-They keys are managed by our cloud providers, which also control the key rotation schedule.
-For more information see [database security](https://docs.microsoft.com/en-us/azure/cosmos-db/database-security?tabs=sql-api).
+The keys are managed by our cloud providers, which also control the key rotation schedule.
+For more information, see [Database security](https://docs.microsoft.com/en-us/azure/cosmos-db/database-security?tabs=sql-api).

 ## Physical Security

 Currently, the DataMiner Cloud Platform is hosted on Microsoft Azure.
-For more information, see [Azure Physical Security](https://docs.microsoft.com/en-us/azure/security/fundamentals/physical-security#physical-security).
+For more information, see [Azure physical security](https://docs.microsoft.com/en-us/azure/security/fundamentals/physical-security#physical-security).

 ## Disaster Recovery

-All data on the DataMiner Cloud Platform is backupped multiple times per day and stored in a geo-redundant setup.
+All data on the DataMiner Cloud Platform is backed up multiple times per day and stored in a geo-redundant setup.